Roma in Poland:

-minority.
-They are at risk of discrimination on the grounds of racial or ethnic origin and because of being in socially excluded situation.12 Since the end of the World War II Poland is a homogeneous country in which all national and ethnic minorities constitute a little over 1 per cent of 38.5 million inhabitants.
+Since the end of World War II, Poland is a homogeneous country in which all national and ethnic minorities constitute a little over 1% of 38.5 million inhabitants.
 According to the latest 2011 Population and Housing Census, 17,049 Polish citizens declared to belong to the Roma ethnic minority.
-Nonetheless, according to local institutions, Roma organizations and researchers, the number of Roma in Poland is estimated to be between 25-35 thousand people.
+Nonetheless, according to local institutions, Roma organisations and researchers, the number of Roma in Poland is estimated to be between 25-35 thousand.

 Roma Civil Monitor (2017) Civil society monitoring report on implementation of the national Roma integration strategies in Poland: Focusing on structural and horizontal preconditions for successful implementation of the strategy.
 ENGLISH – POLISH